icthreed/Ultrasound-ex-vivo-TBI-Lesion-Quantification/README.md

 Workflow Overview
 1. Download and Prepare Files
   Acquire raw DICOM scan
-2. Convert DICOM to NIfTI
+2. Convert DICOM to NIfTI (Image Processing Toolbox needed)
   Run: FiConvert_dcm2nii(file)
 3. Ensure Alignment with Atlases
   Confirm that all atlases and segmentation volumes are in the same orientation and have a similar number of voxels.
 Adjust as necessary.